nicklafferty/craftycody/content/crochet/hades-from-lore-olympus-crochet-pattern.md

 I use less than a full skein of each kind of yarn.

-1. Yarn Bee in Teal
+1. Yarn Bee Soft and Sleek in Teal Blue
 2. Yarn Bee Mini Maker in Light Blue
 3. Crafter's Secret in Black and White